In This Article

 - Drink plenty of water during and after alcohol consumption and avoid coffee and other stimulants that may enhance anxiety.

 - Do not drink too quickly.
 Try to stick to one alcoholic drink per hour.
 If you tend to drink quickly, try enjoying a simple drink on the rocks that is better suited for sipping.
+The more alcohol you drink in a short span of time, the worse the hangxiety will be.

 - Avoid drinking on an empty stomach.
 Have a snack or quick meal before you want to drink.
 If that does not fill you up, you can always eat while drinking or just before bed.